-Susquehanna Heritage offers a variety of guides, books, and prints relating to the Susquehanna River and the surrounding region.
+Susquehanna National Heritage Area offers a variety of guides, books, and prints relating to the Susquehanna River and the surrounding region.
 You can shop for these items on-line or stop in to visit us at the Zimmerman Center for Heritage or Columbia Crossing River Trails Center.

 Susquehanna River Water Trail Map

 The Lower Section of Pennsylvania’s Susquehanna River Water Trail is shown on a series of three maps that guide paddlers down the Susquehanna River.
 These water resistant folding maps come in a protective vinyl sleeve and are full of information about the sights along the river corridor.
 The maps start just south of Harrisburg and show points to the Mason-Dixon line.

 Mason-Dixon Trail Maps

 Set of 10 maps printed on water-proof paper, enclosed in a re-sealable plastic bag.
 Contains GPS data.
 Each map is 20” by 8.5” and folds to 4” by 8.5” format and contains a detailed trail description, and GPS date.
 Trail extends from Whisky Springs (on the Appalachian Trail) to Chadds Ford for a total of 193 miles.